mrfearless/ModernUI64/README.md

 ```
 * Repeat for all other ModernUI x64 Controls that you wish to add to your project.

+## 64bit Builds with RadASM and UASM

+* The ModernUI x64 Library and ModernUI x64 Controls come with [RadASM](http://www.softpedia.com/get/Programming/File-Editors/RadASM.shtml) projects to help build the sources.

+* The ModernUI x64 Library and ModernUI x64 Controls use the **x64** version of the [UASM](http://www.terraspace.co.uk/uasm.html) assembler **exclusively**.

+* To **build 64bit versions** of the ModernUI x64 Library and ModernUI x64 Controls you will **need** to download and install additional files.
+Please see the wiki page for more details: [RadASM-Building](https://github.com/mrfearless/ModernUI64/wiki/RadASM-Building)

+* Manual build instructions are also available on the wiki.

 ## General Information

 * The main ModernUI x64 Library is stored in the [ModernUI](https://github.com/mrfearless/ModernUI64/tree/master/ModernUI) folder.
 It comes with a RadASM project to help with building the library from the source files.
 Manual build instructions can be found in the [wiki](https://github.com/mrfearless/ModernUI64/wiki).